strapi/strapi/docs/v3.x/getting-started/troubleshooting.md

 ### Is X feature available yet

 You can see the [ProductBoard roadmap](https://portal.productboard.com/strapi) to see which feature requests are currently being worked on and which have not been started yet.

+### How do I success on create-strapi-app if it shows `gyp: No Xcode or CLT version detected!`

+The issue can be consistant by two cases: you may not have installed the Xcode on your host, or the OS version of the host is macOS Catalina and above (macOS 10.15).
+Solution for each case is simple: install, or re-install the Xcode.

+1. **Check whether you have installed (optional)**

+    - Open up the terminal and type the following command: `xcode-select --print-path`

+    - If it prints an error as xcode-select is not found, then your host does not have an installation of Xcode.
+Otherwise, you may see the following directory printed out: `/Library/Developer/CommandLineTools`

+2. **Remove previous installation of Xcode**
+    > __Skip if you have did not found an Xcode installation from step 1.__

+    - Continue on terminal, type the following command: `sudo rm -r -f /Library/Developer/CommandLineTools`

+    - This will ensure the previous installation to be deleted.

+3. **Install the Xcode**

+    - As a last step, install the Xcode with command: `xcode-select --install`

+    - A popup will show up to install the Xcode.
+Proceed as we need that installation.

+If you followed along 3 steps above, your installation can now be successful.
+The source of issue for this trouble is that the